 Claude Pro ($20/month) gives you priority access to the latest models, higher message limits, and access to features like Projects (persistent context containers for ongoing work).
 Anthropic's pricing is straightforward; you can check current plans on Claude's pricing page.

-Gemini Advanced comes bundled with the Google One AI Premium plan ($19.99/month), which also includes 2TB of Google storage.
+Gemini Advanced comes bundled with the Google AI Pro plan ($19.99/month), which also includes 2TB of Google storage.
 That's a meaningful perk if you're already paying for Google One.
 Per Google's own pricing page, the AI Premium tier includes Gemini in Gmail, Docs, Sheets, and Slides, plus access to the latest Gemini models.
 You can check current details on Google's AI Premium page.

 For API users, pricing gets more complex and changes frequently.
 Broadly, Gemini's API pricing has been more aggressive, with Google offering generous free tiers through AI Studio.
 Anthropic's API pricing varies by model tier, with Sonnet being considerably cheaper per token than Opus.
 If you're building apps or running high-volume workflows, the cost difference can be significant — compare both API pricing pages directly.